glebdementev/nn2025/week3/readme.md

 -   CSV format: each row = label (0–9) followed by 784 pixel values (0–255) with no header.

--   Do NOT fetch data over the network; parse the two uploaded files in the browser, normalize pixels to , reshape to [N,28,28,1], and one‑hot labels to depth 10.[tensorflow](https://www.tensorflow.org/tutorials/load_data/csv?hl=ko)
+-   Do NOT fetch data over the network; parse the two uploaded files in the browser, normalize pixels to [0,1], reshape to [N,28,28,1], and one‑hot labels to depth 10. [tensorflow](https://www.tensorflow.org/tutorials/load_data/csv?hl=ko)

 -   Implement FILE‑BASED model Save/Load only: download model.json + weights.bin, and reload from user‑selected files (no IndexedDB/LocalStorage).

+-   Denoising task: add random noise to the test (and training/validation) images and train a CNN autoencoder to reconstruct clean digits.

--   Include training, evaluation with charts, and a test preview that displays 5 random test images in one row with predicted labels.
+-   Include training with live charts, evaluation of denoising quality, and a preview that displays 5 random test images showing noisy input vs. denoised output side‑by‑side.

 Instruction: